Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 9. The cutscene before the final Shadow Queen fight has been adjusted to prevent one of the game's heaps from becoming corrupted, in which less textboxes will appear at the start of the cutscene.
 Similarly, the cutscenes in Fahr Outpost and The Great Tree before the final Shadow Queen fight have also been adjusted to prevent one of the game's heaps from becoming corrupted, in which the textboxes that appear in those cutscenes will appear less frequently.

 10. A memory leak that would occur when starting a new file has been fixed.
 This specific memory leak would occur when allocating memory that would be used for the inventory, as the game doesn't check if the memory has already been allocated or not.

+11. When the **Arbitrary Memory Write** glitch is being performed, a patch is applied to allow it to properly overwrite memory that would be overwritten under vanilla circumstances (as loading this mod into memory causes dynamic memory to start at a different memory address), and another patch is applied to remove the chance of the glitch randomly failing at the very end due to a check against a timer.